clydebarrow/esphome-docs-hugo/content/components/sprinkler.md

 Many of the methods used to determine the sprinkler controller's state return a type of value known as an `optional`.
-If you are curious, a general reference for the `optional` type may be found [here](https://en.cppreference.com/w/cpp/utility/optional), but what is important for now is:
+If you are curious, a general reference for the `optional` type may be found [here ](https://en.cppreference.com/w/cpp/utility/optional), but what is important for now is:

 - The `optional` type *may* or *may not* contain a value